Lois Lane

 element.

-Jolan Kovacs, also known as Joanne Carter.
+printed an ad from an artist model named Jolan Kovacs, also known as Joanne

 Joe Shuster hired

-Lane.
+Lois Lane.

-According to Joe, Jerry named Lois after his high school crush, Lois Amster.
+According to Joe, Jerry named Lois after his high school crush Lois Amster,

-actresses Glenda Farrell and Lola Lane.
+Glenda Farrell and Lola Lane.

-1938).
-Joanne and Jerry married each other in Cleveland on October 14, 1948.
+Joanne and Jerry later married each other in Cleveland on October 14,

-The full name of Lois Joanne Lane was revealed in Superman: The Wedding Album
+1948.
+The character's full name of Lois Joanne Lane was revealed in

 (December 1996).